🎉

 Vertical SaaS wants embedded payroll, but without workforce infrastructure like time, PTO, and schedules, customers can’t trust it.
 That missing layer is what blocks conversion.

-Vertical SaaS founders consistently underestimate how much operational context sits beneath every payroll run.
-They think the hard part is the wage calculations, filings, and money movement, and fortunately the market now has world-class embedded payroll APIs - Gusto Embedded, Check, Salsa, Nmbr, and others - that turn payroll execution into a clean abstraction.
+Vertical SaaS teams tend to overlook how much operational context is required to activate and operate an embedded payroll offering when they expand into it.
+It’s easy to assume the hard part is wage calculations, filings, and money movement, yet world-class embedded payroll APIs like ADP, Gusto, Salsa, Check, Nmbr, and others have already turned that layer into a clean abstraction.

 This is the structural gap vertical SaaS keeps running into.
 They want to offer payroll, but they don’t own the logic that makes payroll work.